Jules Verne: The writer who inspired space exploration – DW – 01/03/2025

 Konstantin Tsiolkovsky (1857-1935), rocket scientist

-Konstantin Eduardovich Tsiolkovsky, one of the pioneers of modern rocketry and astronautics, also named Jules Verne as the person who inspired his interest in space flight.
+Konstantin Eduardovich Tsiolkovsky, one of the pioneers of modern rocketry and astronautics, named Verne as the person who inspired his interest in space flight.

 Tsiolkovsky also emulated Verne as a writer, publishing the novel "On the Moon" in 1893.
 He also wrote many philosophical and scientific works related to space travel and the human relationship with the cosmos.